Blocks: rm -rf /, rm -r -f /home, chmod -R 777 /

 npx cc-safe-setup

 Process-level protection that works even when the model forgets instructions.
-9,200+ tests 655 examples
+213 test files 734 examples

 GitHub · npm · Getting Started